frankyeh/Practicum/index.md

 - Laboratory Exposure

 Students will learn the neuroanatomy of the target fiber bundle and use “DSI Studio” to map its connection trajectories on a population averaged template.
-In 2018, there are 110 journal publications using DSI Studio to carry out their studies (http://dsi-studio.labsolver.org/publications).
+In 2021, there are [250 journal publications using DSI Studio](http://dsi-studio.labsolver.org/citation.html) to carry out their studies.
 The learned skills in thie course can be applied to any brain studies that investigate the structural trajectories of fiber connections.

 - Opportunities